- International Graduate Students: visit the Office for International Students and Scholars website.

 Failure to submit your official transcript after admissions will result in a hold being placed on your account, which will prevent you from registering for courses, paying your tuition bill, etc. Students will not be allowed to complete a full academic year without providing verification of an earned baccalaureate degree or higher.

 If you are admitted, you must submit official academic records from the institution that your baccalaureate degree was earned.
 This should include an official transcript, degree certificate, and certified English translations.
-You can either schedule an appointment with our admissions team to submit your official documents to our office when you arrive on campus or mail them using the contact information above.
+You can either submit your official documents to our office when you arrive on campus or mail them using the contact information above.
 If your academic records are in a language other than English, you must provide both the original document and an official or certified, word-for-word English translation, using a third-party service such as WES.
 WES is a course-by-course evaluation from a reputable credential evaluation agency, a list of other certified evaluation agencies can be found at www.naces.org.
+We highly encourage your official transcripts to be sent to the Office of Graduate Studies by July 1 to ensure a smooth transition to your new university, however they will be received up until the first day of classes with no penalty.

 Official vs. Unofficial